Montopolis, Austin, Texas

 Travis County has had two locations named Montopolis.
 The first was during the Republic of Texas period north of the Colorado River.
-Today's Montopolis is a neighborhood in Austin, Texas south of the river.
+The second is today's Montopolis neighborhood in Austin, Texas south of the river.
 Located southeast of the city's urban core, today's neighborhood is in ZIP code 78741.
-Montopolis is bounded by Lake Lady Bird on the north, by Grove Street and the Pleasant Valley neighborhood on the west, to the south by Texas State Highway 71, and by U.S. Route 183 on the east.
+Montopolis is bounded by Lady Bird Lake on the north, by Grove Street and the Pleasant Valley neighborhood on the west, to the south by Texas State Highway 71, and by U.S. Route 183 on the east.
 The southeast corner abuts Austin-Bergstrom International Airport.
 Montopolis is in City Council District 3.

 History

 Travis County has had two locations named Montopolis that differ in their formation and location, sometimes causing confusion when the two are conflated.

-The first was a planned townsite by Jesse Cornelius Tannehill during the Republic of Texas period north of the Colorado River, east and adjacent to what would become Austin, with a systematic design of building lots, farm lots, out lots, and streets laid out on a grid much like Edwin Waller’s design of Austin.
+The first was a planned townsite by Jesse Cornelius Tannehill during the Republic of Texas period north of the Colorado River, east and adjacent to what would become Austin, with a systematic design of building lots, farm lots, out lots, and streets laid out on a grid much like Edwin Waller's design of Austin.

 The second was a community south of the Colorado River that began taking shape in Texas' Reconstruction era and into the early 20th century, evolving over several decades and ultimately becoming the neighborhood most Austinites recognize today as Montopolis.

 The common thread joining old and new Montopolis is a historic river crossing become ferry then bridge of the same name with history that predates both.